Promotions Review Committee (PRC) Terms of Reference

 VIII.
 AGENDAS, MINUTES AND RECORDS

-The PRC Chair will review, confirm and approve the minutes and decisions of the PRC (as recorded on the Final Grade PRC form) with the committee prior to closing the meeting.
+The PRC Chair will review, confirm and approve the minutes and decisions of the PRC as recorded with the committee prior to closing the meeting.

-The Registrar will receive an electronic copy of the full PRC minutes and decisions regarding final grades on the Final Grade PRC Form from the PRC AA.
+The Registrar will receive an electronic copy of the full PRC minutes and decisions from the PRC Administrative Assistant.
 This will occur immediately following the PRC meeting.
+The Registrar will inform students being denied supplemental activity by email, copying the PCL and Program Chair.

 IX.
 DESIRED OUTCOMES

-Following each meeting, the Registrar’s Office is informed via the Final Grade PRC Form on final student grades, promotion, supplemental and post supplemental activity.
-The Registrar determines Academic standing on the basis of decisions made at the PRC.
+Following each meeting, the Registrar’s Office is informed of decisions made regarding supplemental and post-supplemental activity.
+The Registrar determined Academic standing on the basis of decisions made at PRC.

 X. PROCESS